Created Date: 19 March 2026

 Why choose a trust

 There are many tools available for clients to manage their wealth, such as creating private holding or investment companies.
 Why choose a trust?
-As discussed above a trustee may not be released from the duty to act in the best interests of the beneficiaries of a trust, and this is a principal reason to choose the trust over other tools for wealth management.
+As discussed above a trustee may not be released from the duty to act in the best interests of the beneficiaries of a trust or the furtherance of the purpose for which the trust was established, and this is a principal reason to choose the trust over other tools for wealth management.
 Indeed, it has been said that fiduciaries “must be worthy of being trusted to the ends of the earth, no matter what difficulties they may face.”
 The trust relationship is held to some of the highest standards of professional care and skill known to the law.

 This differs starkly from the directors of companies who must act in the best interests of the company itself, rather than the individual shareholders.
-A trustee looks only to the best interests of those named as beneficiaries.
+A trustee looks only to the best interests of those named as beneficiaries or the furtherance of the purpose for which the trust was established.

-There is something powerful in having a sophisticated professional or firm of professionals undertake to go to the ends of the earth; to promise to bring their formidable skill and expertise to bear in the best interests of the beneficiaries named.
+There is something powerful in having a sophisticated professional or firm of professionals undertake to go to the ends of the earth; to promise to bring their formidable skill and expertise to bear in the best interests of the beneficiaries or for the furtherance of the purpose for which the trust was established.
 The trust relationship can offer a degree of personal service unlike any other, and is ideal for preserving and enhancing wealth for generations to come.

 Common types of Guernsey trusts